 As we celebrate Black History Month, it’s important to spotlight the role the Black church plays in advocating for various social justice issues within the African American community.
 Whether it’s tackling food insecurity, police violence, or health disparities, pastors and clergy are continuing the long-held tradition of serving as both faith leaders and community activists.

-Read more for how Rev. Dr. Heber Brown III, Rev. Anika Wilson Brown, and Rev. Tony Lee are guiding their congregations and communities in activism to gain personal growth and collective power.
+Read more about how Rev. Dr. Heber Brown III, Rev. Anika Wilson Brown, and Rev. Tony Lee are guiding their congregations and communities in activism to gain personal growth and collective power.
 They also speak to the importance of giving generously to the church to support its work in the community.

 Rev. Dr. Heber Brown III, Pleasant Hope Baptist Church, Baltimore, Maryland